-Home » General Info » Request an Interpreter
+Request an Interpreter

 Available Interpreter Services

 Court Support Services for the Tuolumne Superior Court makes arrangements for interpreters for all case types and languages.
-If you need a foreign language interpreter or an ASL (American Sign Language) interpreter, please call the Court at (209) 533-6672.
+If you require the services of an interpreter, you may request one for any type of hearing you may have.

 If you require the services of an Assistive Listening Device, you may request one for any hearing, as well as for jury duty.
 For further information on this and other access and accommodation needs, please visit the ADA page of this site.
 The Court’s ADA clerk is located in the Self Help Center, at 12855 Justice Center Drive.
 The clerk will be happy to assist you.